aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Type: real number
    :Examples: ``-M 5.0``

-Give the maximal noise energy to simulate.
+Give the maximal noise energy value to simulate.

 .. attention:: This argument is another way to set the noise range to simulate.
-   It is ignored or not required if the argument :ref:`sim-sim-noise-range` is given, so you may find other piece of information in its description.
+   It is ignored or not required if the :ref:`sim-sim-noise-range` argument is given, so you may find other piece of information in its description.

 .. _sim-sim-noise-step: